swase/ReceiptGenerator/README.md

-# ReceiptGenerator
+# RestaurantOrderAutomation
 A C# WPF project.
-Allows users to create a printable receipt based on restaurant catalogue items.
+Allows for automation of ordering.

 ## Project Overview
-- Create an application that contains a databse, fronteend to onteract with and business logic
-- Database of restaurant catalogue
-- MVP is the ability to create a table bill by selecting items in catalogue and create a reciept, or list of these items
+- Customer is presented with a list of options where they can select menu items
-- Ability to add and remove items in database
-- Ability to set price on items in database
-- Ability to remove billed items / change bill
+- The order is then sent through to the kitchen
+- Kitchen staff can view the order details
+- Order can be cancelled by customer
+- Contains frontend
+  - Customer page(order selection), Order selection for kitchen
+- Database
+  - Products
+  - Table
-- Restrict / allow permissions of access
+  - Order / sale item
+  -